wavemaker/docs/learn/app-development/deployment/configuration-management.md

 ```

 :::note
-In the above sample implementation, we override the property value for the keys myRestService.host and app.environment.key1.
+In the above sample implementation, we override the property value for the keys `myRestService.host` and `app.environment.key1`.
 For other keys, it will fall back to other property sources defined in the environment.
 :::

-Define the bean user-spring.xml file as given below:
+Define the bean `user-spring.xml` file as given below:

 ```java
 <bean class=”my.app.package.MyAppDynamicPropertySource ” />
 ```

-### Points to note
+### Points to Note

-1. If configured, this property source is registered as the first property source in the spring environment and this property source.
+1. When configured, this property source is registered as the first property source in the spring environment and this property source.
-2. The property source’s getProperty() may be called multiple times for the same property key (every time there is a usage of it).
-Hence you need to cache the properties in case the property values are retrieved using a database or an API request.
+2. The property source's `getProperty()` may be called multiple times for the same property key every time it uses it.
+Hence it would be best if you cached the properties in case the property values are retrieved using a database or an API request.
-3. Since this property source is started after the spring context is initialized, you can Autowire any of the spring-managed beans and use it in your implementation.
+3. Since this property source starts after the spring context is initialized, you can Autowire any spring-managed beans and use them in your implementation.
-4. Since this property source is started after the spring context is initialized, we will not be called for properties required in the Bootstrap process.
+4. Since this property source is started or called after the spring context is initialized, you will not be called for properties required in the Bootstrap process.

-## Bootstrap vs Dynamic Property source
+## Bootstrap vs Dynamic Property Source

 Both the property sources will help in dynamically assigning the configuration values to the application.
 However, you need to understand the following differences.

-1. Bootstrap should be used to pass the values required during the application start, whereas the Dynamic property source should be used only in cases where the configuration values could be different based on the caller context.
+1. Bootstrap should be used to pass the values required when the application starts.
+In contrast, the Dynamic property source should be used only when the configuration values could be different based on the caller context.
-2. Both of these property sources will be invoked multiple times for the same property key.
+2. Both of these property sources can be invoked multiple times for the same property key.
 Hence you need to cache those values and use them in subsequent calls.
-3. If both the property sources are configured, then the priority will be given to the Dynamic property source, then to the Bootstrap, then system and environment variables.
+3. When both property sources are configured, the priority is given to the Dynamic Property Source rather than the Bootstrap.
+Following that, precedence is given to the System and Environment Variables, respectively.
-4. If the property source is not aware of the key, then it should “return null” for the given property to check the property in the next available source such as in the following order - Dynamic Property Source, then BootStrap, then System property, and then Environment variable.
+4. If the property source is unaware of the key, it should `return null` for the given property to check the property in the next available source, similar to the following order.
+    1. Dynamic Property Source
+    2. BootStrap
+    3. System Property
+    4. Environment Variable.

 ## Consuming Properties in Java Services

-In this section, we will understand how to use configuration properties in the application java code.
+In this section, you will understand how to use configuration properties in the application Java code.

 There are two ways to do it.

 1. Using [@Value](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/annotation/Value.html)
 Using @Value for fields is a convenient way to read configuration properties.
 These values are set during application bootstrap, so they cannot be used for reloadable or dynamic properties.

-E.g., If you need a configuration property to read numberOfWorkerThreads, it can be read using the below code.
+For example, if you need a configuration property to read numberOfWorkerThreads, it can be read using the code below.

 ```java
 @Value(“app.environment.numberOfWorkerThreads”)